Best AI Interior Design Apps: 2026 Fact Check

 • Virtual staging and listing kit for real estate

-• Works on all room types including kitchens and living rooms
+• Covers common room types including kitchens and living rooms

 Cons: